hiteshjoshi1/commands/aws_learn/networking/dns.md

 ## SOA Records
 A DNS Server that manages a specific domain is called the Start of Authority(SOA) for that Domain.

+The SOA record specifies core information about a DNS zone, including the primary name server(NS), the email of the domain administrator, the domain serial number, and several timers relating to refreshing the zone.

 DNS servers cache results until the TTL.

 ISP DNS -->Root Name Server --> SOA(example amazon SOA or google SOA) -->IP